International student support

 - Assistance with resumes, cover letter, interviews, LinkedIn & job search

 - One-on-one advising on how your degree can transition into a career

-- Support with unique international student needs, such as work permits, Canadian application processes, understanding Canadian work culture, etc.
+- Support with unique international student needs, such as intercultural communication, Canadian application processes, understanding Canadian work culture, etc.